 Quick, collaborating and coaching

 Some companies have stepped away from traditional Performance Reviews completely, encouraging frequent manager-employee check-ins – quarterly, monthly or even weekly.
 This could be as simple as a short meeting or a coffee break.
-Digital tools can enable managers to touch base with employees continuous
+Digital tools can enable managers to touch base with employees continuously with minimal disruption.

 The simple task of checking in team members frequently can increase employee productivity, says Kris Duggan, CEO and Co-founder of BetterWorks, a platform for setting, measuring, and cross-functionally aligning goals.